310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 However, if I had not followed those rules, I would not have possessed the capability to live a normal life.
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-fufu, humans always have such a hard time because of all their obligations.
+fufu, Human beings always have such a hard time because of all their Obligations.

 …mm?
 {% endbubble %}

-{% bubble Souma %}
+{% bubble Souma v3 %}
 What is the matter, Shinkai-dono?
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-i sense a strange presence somewhere—
+i sense a strange Presence somewhere—
 {% endbubble %}

 {% bubble Midori %}
 Huh?
 Huh…!?
 Please don’t say something so anxiety-inducing out of nowhere, Shinkai-senpai…!
 {% endbubble %}

-{% bubble Souma %}
+{% bubble Souma v3 %}
 —Stand back, gentlemen.

 I apologize for not noticing this much sooner, but… I am afraid to say that this restaurant has been surrounded.